-The Croatian AAIF Act does not explicitly provide for mandatory contractual consequences but does provide that, without prejudice to the possibility of resolving disputes before a court or other competent authority, a UAIF (an AIF management company) has to provide the conditions for out-of-court settlement of disputes through arbitration between the UAIF and investors in the AIF, which are managed by the UAIF.
+The AAIF does not explicitly provide for mandatory contractual consequences but does provide that, without prejudice to the possibility of resolving disputes before a court or other competent authority, an AIFM has to provide the conditions for out-ofcourt settlement of disputes through arbitration between the AIFM and investors in the AIF, which are managed by the AIFM.
+AIFM might also be held liable for damages arising from the breach of AAIF and ordinances.